Internet in Venezuela: Social media

 Due to economic troubles and shortages in Venezuela, Venezuelans began using social media for everyday necessities, which is possibly one of the reasons Venezuela is one of the most active internet countries in Latin America.
-Venezuelans have used notice boards and Twitter feeds to find and barter for scarce products.
+Venezuelans have used notice boards and Twitter feeds to find and barter for scarce products such as certain foodstuffs and medicines.
 Custom made apps have also been created to assist Venezuelans find goods and medicines affected by shortages in the country.
 Some have also turned toward social media to in order to find reliable news due to government censorship.

 Key developments

 The National Fibre-Optic Backbone project aims to build a 6,940 km network; Venezuela ranks third in the world for Facebook users as a percentage of Internet users; Venezuela's pay TV market suffers from rampant signal theft; in 2011/2012, two more companies entered the Venezuelan satellite TV market: CANTV and Inter.

 Movilnet, Movistar, and Digitel have been allocated additional spectrum; mobile operators are having to invest in their networks, which suffer from severe congestion; Digitel, Movistar, and MovilMax (a WiMAX provider) plan to deploy 4G/LTE networks in 2013/2014; more than one third of Venezuela's mobile subscribers still use CDMA technology; Venezuela continues to have the region's highest ARPU.